Codecademy/docs/content/python/concepts/file-methods/file-methods.md

 ---
-Title: "File Methods"
+Title: 'File Methods'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Files"
+  - 'Files'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 Files are named locations on disk to store related information.
 They are used to permanently store data in a non-volatile memory (e.g. hard disk).